vkacherov/microservicesCafe/Labs/CashierService/Readme.md

  <img src="./Images/CashierService.png" width="300px"/>

-  The Caashier Service is responisble for recieving orders via a RESTful API endpoint `[POST]/api/orders` and storing the received orders in the "Pending Orders" queue.
+  The Cashier Service is responisble for recieving orders via a RESTful API endpoint `[POST]/api/orders` and storing the received orders in the "Pending Orders" queue.
 Each order in the pending queue should only be consumed and processed by a single Barista Service.
   The order message will adhere to the following minimum schema:

   ```